joshwadd/Advanced_Lane_Detection/README.md

 To identify the pixels belonging to the lane lines in the image combinations of gradient thresholding and colour space threshholding techniques are used.

-This is done by breaking the edge detecting process into two tracks, the first track
+This is done by breaking the edge detecting process into two tracks, the first filters the image by thresholding colours in HSL space.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzAzNzMwOTFdfQ==
+eyJoaXN0b3J5IjpbLTEzNjE4OTkyMTRdfQ==
 -->